simonheimlicher/heimlicher.com/content/about/index.md

 I feel particularly honored when aspiring leaders reach out to me for guidance and advice, especially when they face new and particularly difficult situations.
 I take great pleasure in sharing my insights on leadership and transformation through my writings and recommendations of books, which can be found on my website.

-I am an avid reader and like to captures my insights of books on [leadership and transformation](/categories/book) on this website.
+I am an avid reader and like to share my insights from books on topics such as [leadership and transformation](/categories/book) on this website.

 As someone who is always seeking new challenges and opportunities to evolve my thinking, I encourage you to contact me at {{< obfuscated-email >}} to share your own thoughts and ideas.